Arjun Sasi

-Arjun Sasi is an Indian rapper, singer, lyricist, actor and photographer based in Dubai, United Arab Emirates.
-He first gained recognition in 2004 as a member of the pop band S5, launched by SS Music alongside Benny Dayal, Anaitha Nair, Suvi Suresh etc. Sasi later contributed to the 2007 album Malayalee with Vineeth Srinivasan, Shaan Rahman, and Jakes Bejoy, writing and performing the English-lyric track Friends Are Forever.
+Arjun Sasi is an Indian rapper, singer, lyricist, and actor known for his work in Malayalam cinema.
+He first gained recognition in 2004 as a member of the Tamil pop band S5, launched by SS Music alongside Benny Dayal, Anaitha Nair, Suvi Suresh etc. Sasi later contributed to the 2007 album Malayalee with Vineeth Srinivasan, Shaan Rahman, and Jakes Bejoy, writing and performing the English-lyric track Friends Are Forever.
 He has lent his vocals and rap to works by notable music directors such as Santhosh Narayanan, Pravin Mani, Yuvan Shankar Raja, Vidyasagar, Jassie Gift, Rahul Raj, Suresh Peters, Deepak Dev, and Alphons Joseph.
-As an actor, he has played lead roles in the Malayalam films Out of Syllabus and By the People, both directed by Jayaraj.
+As an actor, he has played a lead role in the film Out of Syllabus directed by Jayaraj.

 Music career

 Arjun’s career break came in 2004 when he was selected from thousands of participants to become a member of S5, a pop band created by SS Music Channel through the Fanta Voice Hunt competition.
 The band achieved significant recognition in South India’s independent pop music scene.

-As a playback singer and lyricist, Arjun has contributed to numerous film projects in Tamil and Malayalam cinema.
+As a playback singer and lyricist, Arjun has contributed to numerous film projects in Malayalam cinema.
 His most recent and known collaborations include: